ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

         ```

 ##### Options:
-*   `--force-rescan`: Forces the `--scan-apps` command to re-scan even if a cached app list exists.
+*   `--force-rescan`: Forces the scan commands to re-scan even if a cached app list exists.
 *   `--verbose` or `-v`: Enables verbose (DEBUG level) logging for the CLI session.

 ##### Offline UI Annotation (No AI Calls):